AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/how-to-code-a-precompiled-contract.md

 * Provide a `ConstructorArguments` tuple with the contract's constructor argument types for registering the contract, and two registering functions: `registerContract()` and `registerContractFunctions()`, for contract metadata, variables, functions, and events (both of which should be called inside the contract's constructor)
 * Provide two constructors: one for creating the contract from scratch within `ContractManager`, and one for loading the contract from the database
 * Only allow contract creation through a transaction call to the `ContractManager` contract
-* Develop functions for handling your contract's creation and logic
+* Develop and properly register functions for handling your contract's creation and logic
-* Override `ethCall()` functions to register and properly call those functions
 * Override the `dump()` function to properly save the contract's variables in the database
 * Set **all** of the contract's internal variables as `private`, inherit them from one of the many SafeVariable classes, and always reference them with `this` to ensure correct semantics - e.g. `string name` and `uint256 value` in Solidity should be `SafeString name` and `SafeUint256_t value` in C++, respectively - referencing them in your definition would be `this->name`, `this->value`, so on and so forth
 * Allow loops using containers such as `SafeUnorderedMap`, but keep in mind how safe containers work
-  * e.g. when you access a key from a `SafeUnorderedMap`, it'll check if it exists and copy _only_ the key, not the entire map or its value - thus when iterating a loop, you can't assume the "temporary" value is the original one
+  * e.g. when you access a key from a `SafeUnorderedMap`, it'll check if it exists and copy *only* the key, not the entire map or its value - thus when iterating a loop, you can't assume the "temporary" value is the original one
-  * We recommended you only loop inside _view_ functions to ensure value safety, but you can do it on non-view functions as well, just be careful when doing so
+  * We recommended you only loop inside *view* functions to ensure value safety, but you can do it on non-view functions as well, just be careful when doing so
 * Trigger state changes only via transaction calls to contract functions
-* Call `updateState(true)` at the end of the contract's constructor

 ## Inherited functions and variables

-Every contract within AppLayer's BDK inherits from the following classes, which means they can use their functions anywhere in their logic.
+Every contract in the BDK inherits from the following classes, which means they can use their functions anywhere in their logic.
 Check the [Doxygen](https://doxygen.nl) docs for more details on each function's implementation, parameters, returns and overloads.

-* **ContractGlobals** - global variables accessible through transaction/RPC calls, set by the State when calling the contract
+* **ContractGlobals** - global variables accessible through transaction/RPC calls, set by the state when calling the contract

 | Function          | Description                                         |
 | ----------------- | --------------------------------------------------- |